Rancho Guadalasca: Ysabel Yorba

 After his death, the newly widowed Yorba petitioned the governor for a land grant based on Maitorena's military service, citing the justification: “That being the owner of 500 head of cattle, and 40 head of broken horses, and some mares, and having no place for said stock…” On the 5 July 1836 then Governor, Chico, granted Rancho Guadalasca to Ysabel Yorba excluding land described as the lagoon and plain owing to the acting Mission's need for those lands.

 The next year guardianship of the mission changed hands from Father Ordaz to a new leader who believed the lagoon and plain as unrequired and open for purchase.
-Yorba applied to acquire the land soon after this, and was granted the additional area to enlarge the total size of the Rancho to 30,573 acres.
-By 1837 she built a palizada house, and an adobe house the year after that.
-The locations of the houses have yet to be found but their existence is documented.
+Yorba applied to acquire the land soon after this and was granted the additional area to enlarge the total size of the Rancho to 30,573 acres.
+By 1837 she built a palizada house and an adobe house the year after that.
+The locations of the houses have yet to be found but, their existence is documented.
 Statistical records from an 1860 document list Yorba as having 925 head of cattle valued at $22,000 and approximately 70 horses.

 She adopted Isabel Lugo and four other children after she received her 1836 land grant, then added Josefina Bonilla and Isabel "Jennie" Dominguez later.
-Before her death at age 82, Ysabel Yorba sold her rancho for $28,000 in US gold coin, while her large estate was left to her four adopted daughters.
-Yorba was illiterate, yet operated Rancho Guadalasca from Santa Barbara.
+Before her death at age 82, Ysabel Yorba sold her Rancho for $28,000 in US gold coin, while her large estate was left to her four adopted daughters.
+Yorba was illiterate yet operated Rancho Guadalasca from Santa Barbara.
 J.N.
-Bowman referred to her as one of the prominent woman of early California history.
+Bowman referred to her as one of the prominent women of early California history.